AS-2K20/Pizel-PizzaDeliveryChatBot-V1/README.md

   * For Giving Bulk Orders or for Private Party Orders, You have to let us know.
 Thats the objective of this Module:

     * Since the User is Logged In, I know his Details from the UserID.
 Since I already know it, I am asking the user _'For How Many Persons are you ordering ?'_
-    * After selecting it, you have to _'give me a date'_ on when you would like to have your delivery by clicking on the '_Date Picker_' icon which will appear before the _Send Icon_
+    * After selecting it, you have to _'give me a date'_ on when you would like to have your bulk order delivered by clicking on the '_Date Picker_' icon which will appear before the _Send Icon_ ; After selecting a Date, Kindly Click on 'Send' Icon or press 'Enter' Key.
+    * You can notedown your __Bulk Order Request ID__ and we would call you back in the shortest time possible.